dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## Validation attributes

 Validation attributes let you specify validation rules for model properties.
-The following example shows a model class that is annotated with validation attributes.
+The following example from [the sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/mvc/models/validation/sample) shows a model class that is annotated with validation attributes.
 The `[ClassicMovie]` attribute is a custom validation attribute and the others are built-in.
+(Not shown is `[ClassicMovie2]`, which shows an alternative way to implement a custom attribute.)

 [!code-csharp[](validation/sample/Models/Movie.cs?name=snippet_ModelClass)]

-### Built-in attributes
+## Built-in attributes

 Here are some of the built-in validation attributes: